 Follow via Facebook & Twitter

-Many groups now let you browse for goodies on Facebook and Twitter.
-Just check to see if your local group has a Facebook or Twitter sign next to it on its page.
-You'll also be able to browse freebies on the go by visiting the Facebook group on your mobile.
+Many Freegle groups now let you browse for goodies on Facebook and Twitter.
+Just check to see if your local group has a Facebook or Twitter sign next to it on the directory of local groups.
+Some Freecycle groups also use Twitter.
+Find items being offered by using #freecycle and your local group.

 Be sparing with wanted ads